ABOUT

 Woman in white blouse and dark vest sitting by window

-As Chair of the Port Townsend Arts Commission, Wayland bridges government and the arts, guiding cultural initiatives and strengthening the city’s creative landscape.
-A longtime Zen Buddhism, I Ching, and Taoism student, she holds a BA in Poetry and Psychology and a postgraduate scholarship in depth psychology and archetypal symbolism.
+A longtime student of Zen Buddhism, the I Ching, and Taoism, she holds a BA in Poetry and Psychology, as well as a postgraduate scholarship in depth psychology and archetypal symbolism.
 Wayland also earned a Master of Fine Arts in Poetry from Pacific University.

 Her newsletter, ALL DAY, is a living inquiry into everyday presence, poetic perception, and creative reflection, offering essays and writing that invite a deeper way of seeing and engaging with the world.

 A native Texan, Wayland grew up in the hill country on seven acres through a rattlesnake path.
-She now lives with her family by the Salish Sea.
+She now lives with her husband and three children by the Salish Sea.

 CONNECT ON INSTAGRAM